textcreationpartnership/A01759/README.md

 ##Content Summary##

 #####Front#####
-The epistle of Gildas, the most ancient British author who flourished in the yeere of our Lord, 546.
+Vera effigies Gildae qui ob insignem Prudentiam, Morumque Severitatem Cognominatus est Sapiens FloruImprimatur,Tho.
+Wykes▪ R. P. Episc.
+Lond.
+Capell. domest.
+1. Of Gildas and the Translation.

+1. TO THE INHABITANTS OF THE Island of great BRITAINE, Vnitie and Felicity.

 #####Body#####

-The epistle of Gildas, the most ancient British author who flourished in the yeere of our Lord, 546.
+1. Here beginneth the Prologue of Gildas, surnamed the Wise, as touching the overthrow of Britaine, with his lamentation upon the same: being a sharpe reprehension of the Princes and people of the Land.

+1. THE EPISTLE of GILDAS:

 **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!